SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/create_foreign_table.rst

 .. code-block:: postgres

-	CREATE TABLE
-	  real_table AS
+   CREATE TABLE real_table AS
-	SELECT
-	  *
+   SELECT *
-	FROM
-	  some_foreign_table;
+   FROM some_foreign_table;

 Using the ``PARTITIONED BY`` Parameter
 --------------------------------------

-The ``PARTITIONED BY`` parameter may be used with Parquet format only on HDFS-compatible systems
+The ``PARTITIONED BY`` parameter may be used with Parquet format only on HDFS-compatible systems.

 .. code-block:: postgres

    CREATE FOREIGN TABLE sales (
        sale_id INT,
        amount FLOAT,
        product_id INT